thinkhard-j-park/jenie/jenie-spring-data-mongodb/README.md

 ## Setting up multiple mongodb cluster access
 ### Routing configuration
-- Each Mongo cluster should create a 'dbconn' database with the schema below.
+- Each mongo cluster should create a 'dbconn' database with the schema below.
 The database name can be set differently via options.
 - Configure the 'dbconn' collection within this database.

 ```mongodb-json